Vegetarian Stories - Where's the beef?

 After checking the menu and finding no meatless offerings, he heads for the men's room and on the way flags down a waiter to discreetly ask about the possibility of ordering a meatless meal.
 The waiter helpfully grabs a menu and points to a dish that the chef can make without meat.

-As all eyes at the table focus on him, the embarrassed vegetarian quietly admitted that he was the culprit.
+As all eyes at the table focus on him, the embarrassed vegetarian quietly admitted that he was guilty as charged!

 Waitress: Are you ready to order?